EXCLUSIVE-Trump administration to consider adding China's Ant Group to trade blacklist -sources | Technology

 EXCLUSIVE-Trump administration to consider adding China's Ant Group to trade blacklist -sources

-The Trump officials fear U.S. investors who buy shares in the company could be defrauded or that Ant could give the Chinese government access to sensitive banking data belonging to U.S. users.
+The Trump officials fear Ant could potentially give the Chinese government access to sensitive banking data belonging to U.S. users.
 State Department did not immediately respond to a request for comment.
-Ant declined to comment but in a recent statement to Reuters emphasized that only 5% of the company's business is outside China.
+Ant, an affiliate of e-commerce giant Alibaba Group Holding Ltd, declined to comment but in a recent statement to Reuters emphasized that only 5% of the company's business is outside China.

 The entity list, which makes it more difficult for U.S. firms to sell high-tech items to blacklisted companies, has become the tool of choice for the Trump administration to punish Chinese companies, though its real-world impact is sometimes questionable.
 While curbing access to U.S. technology deals a blow to companies like Chinese telecoms giant Huawei Technologies , which was added in May 2019, its impact on a fintech giant like Ant Group is likely to be more symbolic.